Top Tips & Itinerary for a Blue Mountains Weekends Away

 With the clear skies, crisp Mountains air, and so much to see and do, and less than 1.5 hours drive from the Sydney CBD, it’s no surprise that the Blue Mountains is such a popular destination for weekends away from the hustle and bustle of city life.
 With so much on offer in the local area though, how can you choose where to go, what to see, and where to eat?
 Growing up in the Mountains, I know a secret or two!
 Here I’ve put together some of my top tips and itinerary for the perfect Blue Mountains getaway from a local’s perspective.

 Friday Night – Check in to Glen Isla

-For dinner, you can choose to dine out at one of the many great restaurants – our favourites are the Leura Garage or for something special perhaps, or you can arrange delivery if you’d prefer to stay in and enjoy the house with your friends and family.
+For dinner, you can choose to dine out at one of the many great restaurants – our favourites are the Leura Garage or for something special perhaps, or you can arrange pizza delivery from La Famiglia (our favourite local pizza place) if you’d prefer to stay in and enjoy the house with your friends and family.

 ‘Glen Isla’ (circa.
 1885) offers luxury self contained accommodation for groups of up to 12 on half and acre of private gardens.
 The ultimate destination for Blue Mountains weekends away.